Are police recruiting people at the moment?

 If you can’t swim or don't feel confident in the water, then don’t let this put you off!
 Investing in swimming lessons now might be the best investment you ever make.

-Applicants need to be able to pass our swimming test which involves swimming 50 metres within 54 seconds, treading water for 5 minutes, Duck Diving 3 metres to retrieve a rubber brick.
+Applicants need to be able to pass our swimming test, which involves swimming 50 metres within 54 seconds, treading water for 5 minutes, and duck diving 3 metres to retrieve a rubber brick.

-You will need to have a swimming certificate before you attend an assessment day.
+You will need to have a swimming certificate before you attend an interview.

 What does the Physical Appraisal Test (PAT) involve?

-The Physical Appraisal Test consists of a 2.4km run, a vertical jump test, grip strength and press-ups.
+The PAT consists of a 2.4km run, a vertical jump test, grip strength, and press-ups.
 The assessment is gender and age related.
-For detailed criteria for males and female, check out the Requirements page.
+For detailed criteria for males and female, check out the requirements page.
 Here you will also find a video, which explains the components of the test.

 Are there any special fitness groups that I could join while I'm going through the recruitment process?

-Recruitment staff hold regular Physical Appraisal Test (PAT) rehearsal sessions.
+Physical Education Officers hold regular PAT rehearsal sessions.
 These will give you the chance to gauge your fitness levels against our test requirements.
-This session is not assessed.
-Our Recruitment staff will be on hand to offer training advice for areas where you need to improve.
-We strongly recommend you attend at least one PAT rehearsal to get suggestions on technique and training.
-You can attend as many of these sessions as you like.
+Though this session is not assessed, you are required to attend at least one prior to your actual PAT.
+Physical Education Officers will be on hand to offer training advice for areas where you need to improve.

 How do I book into a PAT rehearsal?

-Are there any fees to sit the exams?
+Are there any fees to sit the assessments?

 No, all you need to do is ensure that you have time off work.